Iqmaa/A_Collection_Of_Free_Tech_Resources/README.md

 Let's get started !

-**General**

-- Simplicity over complexity
-- Use active voice
-- Short sentences and paragraphs
-- Try to use visuals to explain your concepts

 > *Disclaimer- please note that most of the text below are excerpts gotten directly from the respective sites of each course and not from me*
 >